 A Note About Group Counselors and Group Leaders… staff members are assigned to a particular camper group and division for the summer, so that campers and parents always know who is in charge.
 Staff members always know exactly who they are responsible for during the summer, and campers know exactly who is taking care of them.

-Please understand that Camps ‘R’ Us will not be held responsible for the loss or damage of valuable items.
+Please understand that Camps ‘R’ Us will not be held responsible for the loss or damage of any personal items.
 We ask that anything of value remain at home.
 Thanks for your understanding.

 Camps ‘R’ Us’ policy is to provide a complete camp program on rainy days.
 Fortunately, we have enough indoor space to accommodate every camper and staff member.
 Campers will still move from one activity to another to participate in their scheduled activities.
 The scope and duration of each activity will be modified depending on the severity of the weather.
 Also, certain “rainy day exclusives” may be incorporated into the campers’ program to make rainy days just as special as sunny days.